It some ways it's the most demanding month of the year, which is why we should take on Christmas with a gameplan, says Professor Greg Whyte

-As we head into the busiest stretch of Christmas and then New Year, the stress of getting everything ticked off at work, at home, and socially can distract us from the main job of making sure we actually enjoy this time of year.
+For most of us, December can happen in a bit of a blur.
+The stress of getting everything ticked off at work, at home, and socially can make it feel like a challenge to conquer and distract us from what should be our main priority – making sure we actually enjoy this time of year.

-Just like an athlete preparing for an event, there’s still time to make an individual plan to make sure we are on the best form when it counts.
+Just like an athlete preparing for an event, taking the time now to make an individual plan can help us hit our best form when it counts.

 The challenge of the festive period is when you look at it in its entirety, it becomes overwhelming.
 The trick is to break it down in to its determinants.